cloudera-labs/terraform-cdp-modules/modules/terraform-cdp-deploy/README.md

 The [examples](./examples) directory has example CDP deployments:

 * `ex01-aws-basic` creates a basic CDP deployment on AWS.
-This example makes use of the p[terraform-cdp-aws-pre-reqs module](../terraform-cdp-aws-pre-reqs) to create the required cloud resources.
+This example makes use of the [terraform-cdp-aws-pre-reqs module](../terraform-cdp-aws-pre-reqs) to create the required cloud resources.

 * `ex02-azure-basic` creates a basic CDP deployment on Azure.
 This example makes use of the [terraform-cdp-azure-pre-reqs module](../terraform-cdp-azure-pre-reqs) to create the required cloud resources.